 Don’t be put off by the seemingly long list of steps!
 I promise you it’s worth it.
 And the best thing about this recipe is that it makes more than enough for leftovers.
 So, while it may take a bit more time than other recipes, you’ll reap the rewards for many meals to come!

 For Deep Smoky Flavor Start with a Ham Bone

-Put the ham bone in a large cooking pot with the water.
+Put the ham bone in a large cooking pot or Dutch oven with the water.
 Bring to a boil, reduce the heat, cover and simmer for 1 hour.